r4dian/Xbox-Controller-for-Python/README.md

 Xbox-360-Controller-for-Python
 ==============================

-Use Xbox 360 Controller with Python on Windows
+Use an Xbox 360 Controller with Python on Windows

 A module for getting input from Microsoft XBox 360 controllers via the XInput library on Windows.